Hannibal Rising (film): Plot

 Lecter then visits the restaurant of another one of the soldiers, Petras Kolnas, in Fontainebleau.
 He finds his young daughter and notices Mischa's bracelet on her and gives her Kolnas's dogtag.
-Dortlich's murder puts the rest of the group on the alert and because of the similarity to the first murder, places Lecter under renewed suspicion from Popil.
-Grutas, now a sex trafficker, dispatches a second member of the group, Zigmas Milko, to kill him.
+Dortlich's murder puts the rest of the group on the alert and, because of the similarity to the first murder, places Lecter under renewed suspicion from Popil.
+Grutas, now a sex trafficker, sends a second member of the group, Zigmas Milko, to kill him.
 Lecter kills Milko, drowning him in embalming chemicals inside his laboratory.
 Popil then tries to dissuade him from hunting the gang.
 During a confrontation with Lady Murasaki, she begs him not to get revenge.
 He refuses, claiming that he made a promise to Mischa.
 He then attacks Grutas in his home but Grutas is rescued by his bodyguards.

 Grutas kidnaps Lady Murasaki and calls Lecter, using her as bait.
 Lecter recognizes the sounds of Kolnas's birds from his restaurant in the background.
 Lecter goes there and plays on Kolnas's emotions by threatening his children.
 Kolnas gives up the location of Grutas's boat but Lecter kills him when Kolnas goes for Lecter's gun.
-Lecter goes to the houseboat and finds Grutas assaulting Lady Murasaki.
+Lecter goes to the houseboat and finds Grutas sexually assaulting Lady Murasaki.
 In a final confrontation, Grutas claims that Lecter had also consumed his sister in broth fed to him by the soldiers and he was killing them to keep this fact secret.
 Enraged by the revelation, Lecter eviscerates Grutas by repeatedly carving his sister's initial into his body.
 Lady Murasaki, finally disturbed by his behavior, flees from him even after he tells her that he loves her.
 The houseboat is incinerated and Lecter, assumed to be dead, emerges from the woods.
-He then hunts the last member of the group, Grentz, in Melville, Canada, before leaving for the United States.
+He then hunts the last member of the group, Grentz, in Melville, Canada, before settling down in Canada and later the United States.